britram/taps-transports/draft-ietf-taps-transports-04.md

 Each SCTP end-point supervises continuously the reachability of all peer addresses using a heartbeat mechanism.

-For securing user messages, the use of TLS over SCTP has been specified in {{RFC3436}}.
+For securing user messages, the use of TLS over SCTP has been specified in
+{{RFC3436}}.
 However, this solution does not support all services provided by SCTP (for example un-ordered delivery or partial reliability), and therefore the use of DTLS over SCTP has been specified in {{RFC6083}} to overcome these limitations.
 When using DTLS over SCTP, the application can use almost all services provided by SCTP.

+{{I-D.ietf-tsvwg-natsupp}} defines a methods for end-hosts and middleboxes to provide for NAT support for SCTP over IPv4.
 For legacy NAT traversal, {{RFC6951}} defines the UDP encapsulation of SCTP-packets.
 Alternatively, SCTP packets can be encapsulated in DTLS packets as specified in {{I-D.ietf-tsvwg-sctp-dtls-encaps}}.
 The latter encapsulation